- Download our Ho Chi Minh City Schools Guide

 How accessible are the beaches and weekend getaway options?

-With Phu Quoc Island and Nha Trang beach cheap flights away it’s easy to get out of the city for a weekend.
+With the island of Phu Quoc and the coastal area of Nha Trang just a cheap flight away it’s easy to arrange a weekend getaway.
 Ho Chi Minh City is also a major regional hub which means that flying to Thailand or Singapore for a few days is equally cheap.
 Other weekend getaways include Da Nang, Hanoi, and the famous Mekong Delta.

 What is the easiest form of transport for expats?

 Most expats choose to use motorbikes or motorbike taxis to get around Ho Chi Minh City.
-There are also a number of trustworthy taxi companies, such as Mai Linh, that operate throughout the city.
+There are also a number of trustworthy taxi companies that operate throughout the city.
 Some expats hire a car and driver, leaving the stress of negotiating the city streets to the more experienced.